-- i.
-Invest in opportunities that incentivize users who reduce congestion on the transportation system. - ii.
-Support alternatives to personal motor vehicles to manage congestion and extend the life of service of existing roadways. - iii.
-Explore opportunities for the use of micro-mobility innovations. - iv.
-Leverage the interdependency of land use and transportation for the benefit of community mobility. - v.
-Utilize cost benefit analysis to evaluate the life cycle cost of proposed improvements and maintenance and invest in timely routine maintenance practices to extend the service life of existing roads, sidewalks and trails. - vi.
-Work with airshed partners to monitor emissions in order to assess the impact of transportation decisions on air quality in our community. - vii.
-Monitor and protect for higher order transit and implement transit priority measures on key corridors in accordance with the Transit Master Plan. - viii.
-Explore the use of On-Demand Transit in accordance with the Transit Master Plan to maximize the efficiency and effectiveness of the transit system. - ix.
+- E1.
+Invest in opportunities that incentivize users who reduce congestion on the transportation system. - E2.
+Support alternatives to personal motor vehicles to manage congestion and extend the service life of existing roadways. - E3.
+Explore opportunities for the use of micro-mobility innovations. - E4.
+Leverage the interdependency of land use and transportation for the benefit of community mobility. - E5.
+Utilize cost benefit analysis to evaluate the life cycle cost of proposed improvements and maintenance and invest in timely routine maintenance practices to extend the service life of existing roads, sidewalks and trails. - E6.
+Work with airshed partners to monitor emissions in order to assess the impact of transportation decisions on air quality in our community. - E7.
+Monitor and protect County right-of-way for higher order transit and implement transit priority measures on key corridors in accordance with the Transit Master Plan. - E8.
+Explore the use of On-Demand Transit in accordance with the Transit Master Plan to maximize the efficiency and effectiveness of the transit system. - E9.
 Monitor advances in emerging technologies and implement measures that may improve traffic flow efficiency.